 Let the block rest in a dry area for 7 to 10 days.
 Do not water the block!!

 You want the mycelium to harden on the outside of the block to conserve it’s internal moisture.

-Once you are ready to re-initiate the block for another flush of mushrooms, soak the block in a bucket of cold water overnight (about 12 hours).
+Once you are ready to re-initiate the block for another flush of mushrooms, soak the block in a bucket of cold water overnight (about 8 to 12 hours).
 The block will want to float, so you may need to place something on top of the block to submerge it.
 A plate or lid works well.
 After soaking, return the block back in your mushroom fruiting location and resume the daily care.

 For a PDF copy of the Shiitake Fruiting Block Instructions, click here.

 Mycelium require certain conditions to produce a mushroom.
 These conditions include specific temperature, humidity levels, CO2, and light.
 Many problems encountered with growing mushrooms are a result of an imbalance of these conditions.
 The solution is to manipulate the environment to be favorable for the mushroom to produce and survive.
 The following section will answer some frequently asked questions about growing Shiitake mushrooms from a Blue Sky Fungi fruiting block.

 The block is not producing mushrooms and feels light and dry.

 This is most likely a problem of humidity and available water.
 You should be hydrating the block at least once a day, but if your growing environment is too dry, you may need to hydrate it more than that.
 Placing a plastic humidity tent over the block will help retain the moisture for the block.
 Remember to always use non-chlorinated water!
 Rinsing under a faucet, with a hose, or dunking the whole block in a bucket of water for 10 to 20 seconds are good ways of hydrating the block.
 Make sure you properly soaked your block when conducting subsequent flushes.

 I am hydrating the block daily but the mushrooms still won't grow.